 The mining in Jaintia Hills is mostly done by cement industries.
 Due to unique land holding system in Meghalaya, mining of limestone is also carried out by individual land owners.
 The mining done by the cement industries is mechanized using heavy machinery.
 On the other hand, extraction by individual land owners is semi-mechanical and slow.
-Limestone in Jaintia Hills is mainly used for manufacturing of cement.
+Limestone in Hills mainly Jaintia is used for manufacturing of cement.